 Outcome: Students will communicate effectively, expressing ideas and information in the mode most appropriate to the audience and situation.

 Learning experiences that assess communication might ask students to:

 - Organize and present ideas and information, whether through writing, speaking, signing, or another method appropriate to the skills being mastered.

 - Demonstrate the ability to understand and respond to both verbal and non-verbal messages.

 - Make use of conventions of communication and seek feedback for revision and effectiveness.

-- Demonstrate the ability to work individually and as a productive member of a team--meeting deadlines, completing assigned tasks, solving problems, and interacting with diverse populations.
+- Demonstrate the ability to work individually and as a productive member of a team, whether in a classroom or professional setting.
+This includes being punctual, meeting deadlines, completing assigned tasks, solving problems, and interacting with diverse populations.